DEIB Recruiting Kit

 • Racially and ethnically diverse companies are 35% more likely to outperform their competitors, and those with gender diversity are 15% more likely to outperform their competitors

-• Diverse talent leads to increased creativity, higher innovation, better decision making and more.
+• Diverse talent leads to increased creativity, higher innovation, better decision-making, and more

 • Highly engaged teams show 21% greater profitability and the cost of turnover ranges from 10-30% of EACH lost employee's annual salary.
 These are facts that organizations cannot ignore if they want to succeed and excel in their mission and goals

-While we know diversity efforts can help organizations with profits, retention, and culture, there are still roadblocks organizations face to support a diverse workforce well.
+While we know diversity efforts can help organizations with profits, retention, and culture, there are still roadblocks that organizations face to support a diverse workforce well.
 This article in Forbes talks about strategies to overcome those challenges and one of the first steps is aligning their organizational diversity practices with their organizational goals.
 We recognize that each organization is at a different place in their journey and recommend this toolkit as a starting point for employers to begin (or expand) designing and implementing inclusive recruitment and retention practices.

 Source: Forbes link: “Why Workplace Diversity is so Important and Why it’s so Hard to Achieve